Acetaminophen/muscle relaxer (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have glaucoma, kidney problems, or liver problems.
-Tell your doctor if you have a history of breathing problems such as asthma or COPD (emphysema or chronic bronchitis).
-Make sure your doctor knows if you have trouble urinating due to an enlarged prostate gland.
+- Tell your doctor if you have glaucoma, kidney or liver problems, breathing problems such as asthma or COPD (emphysema or chronic bronchitis), or trouble urinating due to an enlarged prostate gland.
 Tell your doctor if you drink alcohol on a regular basis.
-Make sure your doctor knows about any other health problems you may have.

 Possible Side Effects While Using This Medicine